 3.1.07

-• the crazy thing here is that salicylic acid, when taken chronically, can cause peptic ulcers, while bismuth salicylate, which contains salicylic acid, can be used to prevent and treat such ulcers (by coating the lining of the stomach to help protect it from digestive juices)
+It is purported to be an excellent hangover cure, which makes sense given its stomach-settling properties.
+In addition to its painkilling effect, salicylic acid may be active against stomach-upsetting bacteria.
+As a sort of paradox, salicylic acid, when taken chronically, can cause peptic ulcers, while bismuth salicylate, which contains salicylic acid, can be used to prevent and treat such ulcers (by coating the lining of the stomach to help protect it from digestive juices).

 0 chemically inspired comments: